 Grundfos deployed the managed connectivity solution from Telenor Connexion powered by Ericsson IoT Accelerator to track and control networked assets at local, regional, and global levels through a single, unified and intuitive device connection platform.

 Data regulations such as GDPR often prevents data from leaving its country of origin, making geolocations a relevant concern.
 To address this, Grundfos implemented de-centralized clouds so that data would remain in compliance with regulations.

 The data collected will be turned into actionable insights that immediately delivers value to Grundfos' customers.
 Predictive analytics can determine not only when a pump may need to be replaced, but it can also show how to optimize the flow and delivery of water.
 These analytic capabilities also put Grundfos in a position where they can successfully evolve their business from selling pumps to selling them and their maintenance as a service.

-By entering the IoT ecosystem, Grundfos will remain an innovative leader in water management technology and hold true to their core values of providing ground-breaking technology and improve the quality of life for people and take care of the planet.
+By building the IoT ecosystem for water management, Grundfos will remain an innovative leader in water management technology.
+Grundfos adheres to their core values of providing ground-breaking solutions and improve the quality of life for people and take care of the planet.

 When referring to a concrete business outcome, Fredrik Östbye, Grundfos, says "Today 10% of all electricity used in the world goes to pumps – and if we swapped all of those pumps to the latest technology, that percentage would be 6% and expected to go even lower when IoT now is introduced.
 That is quite a big saving in energy consumption by making our pumps intelligent."